Installing GOAD on PROXMOX Part 1: pfSense

 • Enter the end address of the IPv4 client address range: 192.168.1.254

-We forward access to http://192.168.1.2 to modify through the pfsense web GUI.
-We haven't set up the provisioning vm yet but we can go ahead and create the ssh shortcut now
+We redirect access to http://192.168.1.2 to modify via the pfSense web interface.
+We haven't configured the provisioning VM yet but we can already create the ssh shortcut

 Host goadproxmox